Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Experiments

-Firstly, we compare our DDAD-$\mathcal{R}_{intra}$ with others under the same OCC setting for fairness, i.e., only normal dataset $D_n$ is used during training without the use of unlabeled images.
-Under the OCC setting, the best two results are marked in \textbf{bold} and \underline{underline} in Table~\ref{sota}.
-The results show that our DDAD built on AE-U using $\mathcal{R}_{intra}$ as the AS achieves SOTA results on almost all the 5 benchmarks containing 3 different medical image modalities (CXR, brain MRI and retinal fundus image), demonstrating the effectiveness and generality of our proposed method.
-Note that CutPaste \citep{li2021cutpaste} and DRAEM \citep{zavrtanik2021draem} are SOTA self-supervised based methods on industrial anomaly detection \citep{bergmann2019mvtec}, but they fail in several medical datasets due to the reliance on the similarity between synthetic abnormal patterns and the real anomalies.
+We compare our DDAD-$\mathcal{R}_{intra}$ with others under the same OCC setting for fairness; i.e., only the normal dataset $D_n$ is used during training without the use of unlabeled images.
+Under the OCC setting, the two best results are marked in \textbf{bold} and \underline{underlined} in Table~\ref{sota}.
+The results show that our DDAD built on AE-U using $\mathcal{R}_{intra}$ as the AS achieves SOTA results on almost all the five benchmarks comprising three different medical image modalities (CXR, brain MRI and retinal fundus image), demonstrating the effectiveness and generality of our proposed method.
+Our method also outperforms other SOTA self-supervised methods (e.g., NSA \citep{schluter2022natural}).
+However, FPI \citep{tan2020detecting}, with the same synthesis approach as ours, performs poorly on the five datasets.
+The reason is that FPI \citep{tan2020detecting} and other similar self-supervised methods overfit the synthetic anomalies.
+In contrast, our ASR-Net never sees the synthetic anomalies, and instead takes the anomaly score maps as input to learn the refinement, avoiding the overfitting problem.
+Specifically, standard self-supervised methods achieve satisfactory performance on the Brain Tumor MRI dataset, where the anomalies (tumors) present a notable intensity discrepancy from the normal regions, similar to the synthetic abnormal patterns.
+However, the predominant manifestation of abnormal (glaucoma) images in the LAG dataset \citep{li2019attention} is alterations in the optic disk appearance and vasculature, which differ significantly from the synthetic abnormal patterns.
+As a result, standard self-supervised methods fail to detect these anomalies, while in our proposed method, anomaly cues are effectively captured by DDAD and refined by our ASR-Net, resulting in accurate predicted abnormal regions.

+Another surprising observation is that MemAE \citep{gong2019memorizing} often performs worse than AE.
+The reason could be that the difference between normal and abnormal medical images is significantly smaller than that between natural images in the original paper of MemAE \citep{gong2019memorizing}.
+In medical domains, abnormal images always contain only subtle lesions to differentiate them from normal images, and their features can be easily obtained using the combination of some normal features, as they are similar overall.